-Table 2 (I & K): Deferred remuneration exposed to implicit and explicit adjustments
+Table 2 (APS 330, Table 18 (i) and 18 (k)): Deferred remuneration exposed to implicit and explicit adjustments

-Value is 1-day Volume Weighted Average Price of ANZ shares on vesting date (paid out)/30 September 2013 (outstanding), by the number of shares/rights (face value).
+Values have been calculated using a 1-day volume weighted average price (vwap) of ANZ shares on vesting date (paid out)/30 September 2014 (outstanding), multiplied by the number of shares/rights (face value).
 Reductions are determined comparing these values to the allocation value at grant.
 All outstanding deferred remuneration is exposed to ex post explicit and implicit adjustments.
 ANZ does not provide retained remuneration.